Avengers: Age of Ultron (2015)

 That stuff feels somewhat mythological in its scope, and that's furthered by the visual spectacle - religious cues, moody and often beautiful cinematography, incredible locations all around the world, and many shots that appear as though they could have been ripped straight from the canvas of a grand Renaissance painting.
 Heck, there's even some Bellini Opera and beautiful mass chamber music featured to join the score from the thunderous Brian Tyler and the delicate Danny Elfman.

-But the best thing about the film is that despite all of that grand and thought-provoking stuff, it feels remarkably grounded.
-The character struggles are never there just to serve the themes; they feel genuinely earnest not only because their performances are good, but because they're so well written.
+But the best thing about the film is that despite all of that stuff, it feels remarkably grounded.
+The character struggles are never there just to serve the themes; they feel genuinely earnest not only because the performances are good, but because they're so well written.
 Nat and Banner's relationship has them vulnerable to healing from their wounds together.
 Steve's dogged faith in humanity is tested but restored.
-Tony's realises that his will to protect the world literally has the power to end it.
-It's an intertwining web of arcs, and it's once again enabled by Joss Whedon writing at the top of his game; embedding depth into even the wittiest lines and cutting from, say, the heartbreaking death of a character, to some serious discussion about the doomed self-imposed fate of humanity as well as the joys of being alive, and then to a joke about being born yesterday with incredible ease.
+Tony realises that his will to protect the world literally has the power to end it.
+It's an intertwining web of arcs, and it's once again enabled by Joss Whedon writing at the top of his game; embedding depth into even the wittiest lines and cutting from, say, the heartbreaking death of a character, to some serious discussion about the doomed self-imposed fate of humanity as well as the joys of being alive, and then to a joke about being born yesterday, with incredible ease.

 WHAT I DIDN'T LIKE: In a film this big and ambitious there's bound to be niggles, but mostly, it works brilliantly.